Australia’s ‘best city’ has a TON to offer to travellers, making it one of the coolest backpacking destinations of 2022.

 But saving money while traveling through Australia can be tough.
-And with dozens of hostels to pick from, it can be overwhelming to know which one to book.
+With dozens of hostels to pick from, it can be overwhelming to know which one to book.

 With the help of this ultimate guide to the best hostels in Melbourne, you’ll be able to save money while traveling to Australia, AND be able to pick a hostel that best suits your travel-style.

-So whether you traveling solo or as a couple, looking to party up or wind down, our guide to the best hostels in Melbourne has got you covered.
+To do this, I’ve determined what’s important to backpackers, and organised all the amazing hostels into categories.
+So whether you’re traveling solo or as a couple, looking to party-up or wind-down, this guide to the best hostels in Melbourne has got you covered.

 The hostel scene in Melbourne is pretty large.
 No matter where you are in the city, there’ll be a hostel near.
 While most hostels only accommodate international travellers over 18, there are a couple of great youth hostels too.
 When booking your place, always make sure to check the reviews first.
 Almost all hostels in Melbourne offer great value for their nightly prices, but it’s better to be safe than sorry.

 When it comes to rooms, you normally get three options: dorms, pods, and private rooms.
-Some hostels even offer large private rooms for a group of friends.
-The general rule here is: the more beds in a room, the cheaper the price.
-Obviously, you won’t have to pay as much for an 8-bed dorm as you would for a single bed private bedroom.
+Some hostels even offer large private rooms for friend groups.
+The general rule here is the more beds in a room, the cheaper the price.
+Obviously, you won’t have to pay as much for an 8-bed dorm as you would for a single-bed private bedroom.
 To give you a rough overview of the hostel prices in Melbourne, we’ve listed the average range below:

 • Private room: $49-57 USD/night